ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive_v2.md

 4. **Code Quality**: Reduced codebase size and improved test coverage
 5. **Deployment Flexibility**: Successful deployment in container environments

+## Current Status and Progress

+The Streamlit to Flask Migration has made significant progress:

+1. **Phase 1 (Feature Parity Assessment)** has been completed:
+   - ✓ A comprehensive inventory of all 23 Streamlit pages has been created
+   - ✓ The implementation status of each feature in the Flask version has been assessed
+   - ✓ A detailed migration plan with effort estimates, dependencies, and specific tasks has been created

+2. **Current Implementation Status**:
+   - 5 high-priority pages have been implemented in Flask (connect, dashboard, file browser, explore, plugin connect)
+   - 16 pages still need to be implemented, with varying priorities
+   - Core architecture and Flask foundation are in place
+   - Plugin connection management has been implemented with improved UI and API endpoints

+3. **Next Steps**:
+   - Continue implementing high-priority features in Phase 2
+   - Focus on completing any missing functionality in existing pages
+   - Prepare for medium-priority feature implementation

+## Implementation Details

+### Plugin Connection Management

+The plugin connection management page has been implemented in Flask with the following components:

+1. **Core Components**:
+   - `PluginConnectPageData` class in `core/models/page.py` for storing page data
+   - `PluginConnectPage` class in `core/pages/plugin_connect.py` for business logic
+   - Flask adapter support in `web/adapters/flask_adapter.py`
+   - Flask route in `web/routes.py`
+   - Flask template in `web/templates/plugin_connect.html`

+2. **API Endpoints**:
+   - `/api/plugins/info` - Get information about a plugin
+   - `/api/plugins/config-schema` - Get the configuration schema for a plugin
+   - `/api/plugins/connect` - Connect to a plugin
+   - `/api/plugins/disconnect` - Disconnect from a plugin
+   - `/api/plugins/test-connection` - Test a plugin connection

+3. **UI Features**:
+   - Plugin type selection
+   - Plugin selection
+   - Plugin information display
+   - Plugin capabilities display
+   - Dynamic configuration form generation
+   - Connection management
+   - Connection testing

+4. **Improvements over Streamlit Version**:
+   - More responsive UI with dynamic content loading
+   - Better error handling and user feedback
+   - Improved form validation
+   - More intuitive workflow

 ## Conclusion

 This executive roadmap provides a clear path forward for the Science Data Kit project, focusing on the transition from Streamlit to Flask while preserving and enhancing the valuable work done in the Plugin Architecture and Design/UX phases.
 By following this roadmap, the project will achieve a more maintainable, user-friendly, and deployment-ready application that better serves the needs of scientific users.

-The completion of Phase 1 (Feature Parity Assessment) represents a significant milestone in the migration process, providing a solid foundation for the implementation work to follow.
+The completion of Phase 1 (Feature Parity Assessment) and the implementation of the plugin connection management page represent significant milestones in the migration process, providing a solid foundation for the implementation work to follow.
 With a clear understanding of the current state and a detailed plan for moving forward, the project is well-positioned to successfully complete the transition to Flask.